 Each has different tastes and different requirements, so we’ll focus this section on the aspects of a keyboard that you should pay attention to.

 The type of touch

 The question of whether you should use a membrane hand keypad or a mechanical hand keypad has been in the minds of many modern players.

-Most immediately claim that the mechanical keys are superior in every way, but that’s not necessarily true.
+Most immediately claim that mechanical keys are superior in every way, but that’s not necessarily true.

 The mechanical keys do not need to be fully pressed to record key pressure, which makes them much more enjoyable to use both for typing and playing.
 On the other hand, some keyboards can be quite noisy and each keyboard a decent mechanical hand comes with a fairly high price.

-In the end, let your budget dictate the type of keyboard a hand you will get and do not insist on the so-called “best response time” that you get with the mechanical keys, because these are only slightly better, to an almost imperceptible degree.
+In the end, let your budget dictate the type of keyboard hand you will get, and do not insist on the so-called “best response time” that you get with the mechanical keys, because these are only slightly better, to an almost imperceptible degree.